KarlaAArevalo/AWS-Cloud-Scoping/README.md

 <img src="https://imgur.com/OORfQ7j.png" height="58%" width="58%" alt="Disk Sanitization Steps"/>

 <br />
+RTA is in scope, yet system hardening needs to be in place so PCI network isn't breached through weak RTA.
 Configurations should provide IP addresses since they are missing from the diagram.

 <br />